Selection Rule for Topological Amplifiers in Bogoliubov de Gennes Systems

 Importantly, the staggered potential does not affect the bulk band stability in our model.
 We stress that the reason for this is that the staggered potential, $ A_{sp} \equiv m I_0 \otimes s_0 \otimes \sigma_z$ in $A(k)$ commutes with $B =n_B c_2 I_0 \otimes s_x \otimes \sigma_0$.
 If we included in $B$ a perturbation of the form $B' \propto I_0 \otimes s_x \otimes \sigma_z$ which does not commute with the nearest-neighbor tunneling terms in $A(k)$, the ``commutator" for the perturbed system with $\phi= \pi/2$ would become

-and would thus not vanish even when the system is time reversal invariant.
-Even though $B'$ and $A_{sp}$ preserve both time and inversion symmetries, it is $B'$ that affects bulk stability, and not $A_{sp}$, demonstrating that the ``commutator" in Eq. (\ref{eq:a commutator}) plays a fundamental role in quest of topological amplifiers in BdG systems.
+and would thus not vanish even when the system is time-reversal-invariant.
+Even though $B'$ and $A_{sp}$ preserve both time and inversion symmetries, it is $B'$ that affects bulk stability, and not $A_{sp}$, demonstrating that the ``commutator" in Eq. (\ref{eq:a commutator}) plays a fundamental role in the quest of topological amplifiers in BdG systems.
 Said another way, it is $\left \lceil A,B \right\rfloor =0$ that selects the symmetries a system must possess so that its bulk states can be made stable against (weak) pairing interactions.